AppFlowy-IO/AppFlowy-Docs/essential-documentation/contribute-to-appflowy/blog-post-work-in-progress/appflowy-with-supabase-wip.md

 Ultimately, by clicking the Google login button, users are directed to a web browser to finalize the authentication process.
 Once authenticated, they are seamlessly redirected back to AppFlowy.
 Truly, integrating Supabase authentication into AppFlowy is a straightforward endeavor.

+We will support other social logins later, including GitHub, Discord, Slack, and more.
+The processes for each are quite similar

 ![login.png](../../appflowy-cloud/login\_image.png)

 ### Data storage